Velvet Kills Announce New Album

 - Thinking Lyrically

-"Displaying an insatiable appetite to create and evolve Velvet Kills also confirm completion on their LP Mischievous Urges, under the label Unknown Pleasures Records and Oráculo Records.
+"Displaying an insatiable appetite to create and evolve Velvet Kills also confirm completion on their LP Mischievous Urges release in 2017 under the labels Oráculo Records and Unknown Pleasures Records and later in Gold Autumn Compilation (UPR079) with Norma Loy - Baphomet Sunrise (Remix) and Eyes of the Snake.

 - Obscure Magazine